 These days, as you know, Lief and I are dividing our time between Panama and Paris.

-Meantime, back at LIOS HQ in Panama City, our entire Panama City-based Live and Invest Overseas team is preparing to celebrate our 12th Christmas in the Hub of the Americas.
+Meantime, now that Panama is again open for business (after seven months under some of the most severe pandemic lockdown measures put in place anywhere in the world) back at LIOS HQ in Panama City, our Panama City-based Live and Invest Overseas team is preparing to celebrate our 13th Christmas in the Hub of the Americas.

-They’re stringing white lights around the trunks of the palm trees growing in our back garden and pulling our store of tree trims from the office bodega… preparing to bedeck our fresh-from-Canada Douglas fir.
+They’re stringing white lights around the trunks of the palm trees growing in our back garden and hanging wreaths on our front gate.

-Our first Christmas in Panama City, 12 years ago, we bought our tree from the Super 99 grocery store near our apartment.
-We chose it from among the 4- and 5-foot trees leaning against the front of the store, baking day after day in the hot sun, took it home, and then watched as our little tree lost nearly all its needles well before the 25th rolled around.
+Our first Christmas in Panama City, 13 years ago, not knowing any better, we bought our tree from the Super 99 grocery store near our apartment.
+We chose it from among the 4- and 5-foot trees leaning against the front of the store, baking day after day in the hot sun, took it home, and then watched as our little tree lost nearly all its needles long before the 25th rolled around.